yal-fuentes/personal-notebooks/README.md

 # How to contribute

 This project is mainly intended for my personal exploration.
-If you want to suggest corrections, feel free to create a new issue or to contribute directly.
+If you want to suggest corrections, feel free to create a new issue or to contribute directly creating a new branch.